hemant-garg/ReactNativeStarter/README.md

 # ReactNativeStarter

-**It is the Starter boilerplate for your next React Native project**
+**It is the Starter boilerplate for your next React Native project with redux flow**

 if you directly go the documentation of react native, you'll face many hurdles in your path to just setup the whole environment.